 - Long term, high glucose levels can cause damage to your eyes, kidneys, blood vessels, heart and feet.

-- You need daily injections of insulin to keep your blood glucose levels under control.
+- If you have type 1 diabetes you need daily injections of insulin to keep your blood glucose levels under control.

 - Managing type 1 diabetes can take some getting used to, but should not stop you from leading a full and active life.